19 Smart (And Legal) Tax Moves that Keep More of Your Money

 Optimize Charitable Donations (Appreciated Equities)

-If you’re donating to charity and using cash, you may be doing it wrong.
+If you’re donating to charity with cash, you might be leaving tax savings on the table.
 Instead of writing a check, donate stocks or ETFs that have gone up in value.
 You skip the capital gains tax on the appreciation while still claiming the full charitable deduction.

 Say you donate $10,000 in stock that you originally bought for $5,000.
 You avoid paying capital gains tax on the $5,000 gain, and you still get to deduct the full $10,000.